LucasAMartin/BrewBuddyApp/README.md

 - Valid internet connection for connection to the database

 ### Find the APK on GitHub
-In the BrewBuddyC380 repository, look for the APK file in the repository's file list: [BrewBuddy.apk](https://github.com/BrewBuddyC380/BrewBuddy.apk)
+In the BrewBuddyApp repository, look for the APK file in the repository's file list: [BrewBuddy.apk](https://github.com/BrewBuddyC380/BrewBuddy.apk)

 ### Download the APK file
 1. On the APK file's detail page, click on the "Download raw file" button to download the APK file to your computer.